 Key Features of Explicit Instruction:

-• Step-by-Step Modelling and Practice – Concepts are broken down into smaller parts, modelled by the teacher, and reinforced through guided and independent practice.
+• Step-by-Step Modelling and Practise, Concepts are broken down into smaller parts, modelled by the teacher, and reinforced through guided and independent practise.

-Among the key features are direct explanations, modeling, guided practice, and purposeful practice opportunities.
+Among the key features are direct explanations, modelling, guided practise, and purposeful practise opportunities.
 Educators ensure that students receive the fundamental knowledge required and provide feedback regularly to correct misunderstandings.
 Charles A. Hughes and other researchers have underscored the importance of explicit instruction in effectively teaching students, especially those with learning disabilities.
 Such a structured approach accommodates student progression and independence, aligning well with varied grade levels and learning needs.

 Explicit instruction